gasparl/BASS/README.md

 All images along with rating data can be browsed at https://gasparl.github.io/BASS.

-This is just for cursory exploration, to easily filter and sort the rating data, download the files (see above) and use e.g. Excel or R or similar.
+This is just for cursory exploration – to easily filter and sort the rating data, download the files (see above) and use e.g. Excel or R or similar.

 ### R Scripts